|

 fluid culture samples were taken after antibiotics were started.
 Though there were gram positive diplococci in the pleural fluid

 smears and serum LDH levels were markedly raised.
+The organisms implicated

 in explosive pleuritis include the broad spectrum of organisms responsible